Red-bellied black snake: Reproduction

-Feeding
+Diet

-The diet of red-bellied black snakes primarily consists of frogs, but they also prey on reptiles and small mammals.
-They also eat other snakes, commonly eastern brown snakes and even their own species.
-Fish are hunted in water.
-Red-bellied black snakes may hunt on or under the water surface, and prey can be eaten underwater or brought to the surface.
-They have been recorded stirring up substrate, possibly to disturb prey.
-As red-bellied black snakes grow and mature, they continue to eat the same size prey, but add larger animals, as well.
-Although they prefer live food, red-bellied black snakes have been reported eating frogs squashed by cars.
+The diet of the red-bellied black snake primarily consists of frogs, but it also preys on reptiles (such as lizards) and small mammals.
+It also eats other snakes, commonly the eastern brown snake (Pseudonaja textilis) and even its own species.
+Fish and tadpoles are hunted in water.
+The red-bellied black snake may hunt on or under the water surface, and prey can be eaten underwater or brought to the surface.
+It has been recorded stirring up substrate, possibly to disturb prey.
+As the red-bellied black snake grows and matures, it continues to eat the same size prey, but adds larger animals, as well.
+Although it prefers live food, the red-bellied black snake has been reported eating frogs squashed by cars.

-They are susceptible to cane toad (Rhinella marina) toxins.
-The introduction of cane toads in Australia dates to 1935, when they were introduced in an attempt at biological control of native beetles, which were damaging sugarcane fields (a non-native plant).
-The intervention failed, mostly because the toads are on the ground, while the beetles feed on leaves at the top of the plant.
+The red-bellied black snake is susceptible to cane toad (Rhinella marina) toxins.
+The introduction of the cane toad in Australia dates from 1935, when it was introduced in an attempt at biological control of native beetles, which were damaging sugarcane fields (a non-native plant).
+The intervention failed, mostly because the toad forages on the ground, while the beetles feed on leaves at the top of the plant.
 One research study concluded that in less than 75 years, the red-bellied black snake had evolved in toad-inhabited regions of Australia to have increased resistance to toad toxin and decreased preference for toads as prey.